Platform AI Part 1: Building a Personal AI Chatbot with Claude and Cloudflare — hero banner

 Usage Statistics

-The UI displays real-time usage information in a footer below the input area:
+The UI displays real-time usage information in multiple locations.

 Cost Analysis